T0mWhite/HW2---Portfolio/README.md

 ## 1st Edition

-Built a starting portfolio page to add to during the rest of the course.
-Added nav bar with anchor links as well as contact links out of the site.
+A portfolio page for updating with more projects as my bootcamp progresses.
+Contains a nav bar with anchor links as well as contact links.

-Showcases some of my work with placeholders for new projects.
+Showcases some of my work with easy expansion for new projects.
 Tasteful but interactive design meant to convey professionalism.